ricardoaz96/novoteste/README.md

 <a name="installation-update"></a>
 ## Installation and Update

-The most convenient way to install the Robot Framework is using the [Python package manager "pip"](https://pypi.python.org/pypi/pip).
+The most convenient way to install the _Robot Framework_ is using the [Python package manager "pip"](https://pypi.python.org/pypi/pip).

-To install the Robot Framework, RIDE and the Selenium2 Test Library just execute:
+To install the _Robot Framework_, _RIDE_ and the _Selenium2 Test Library_ just execute:

 pip install robotframework
 pip install robotframework-selenium2library